-Development Hell: The last four Meet The Team videos (Sniper, Spy, Medic and Pyro).
-The other five classes had been released relatively early on, but then it took 2 years to finish both Sniper and Spy, another 2 just to do Medic's, and another year for Pyro.
+Development Hell: The game itself took nine years.
+Also, the last four Meet The Team videos (Sniper, Spy, Medic and Pyro); the other five classes had been released relatively early on, but then it took 2 years to finish both Sniper and Spy, another 2 just to do Medic's, and another year for Pyro.

 Doing It for the Art: The amount of detail put into the games' artwork is amazing, down to things you might not even notice, like how every class has a unique set of teeth.
 Most notable are Sniper's pointy canines and Scout's buck teeth.

 Fake Nationality: None of the characters is of the same nationality and region as their voice actor, except maybe the Pyro.

 Chet Falizek, writer: We wanted to make it sound like what Americans in the '60s would have imagined these people sounded like, not what they actually sounded like.

 Fan Nickname: More on the trope's page, and even more on the official wiki here.

 A Demoman wielding his melee weapon and shield is referred to as a "Demoknight" or "Sword and Board".
 "Targelander" and "Targe Demo" are also considered acceptable parlance for one with the Chargin' Targe and Eyelander.
 Likewise, a Demoman with a frying pan, Bounty Hat, shutter shades, and targe is called a Demopan.

 Bitter players have taken to calling the Pyro "W+ M1" (forward movement + attack) due to the (alleged) notion that the only thing you need to do to win as Pyro is charge forward.